grpc/grpc-dotnet/doc/implementation_comparison.md

 Grpc.Core supports a wide range of .NET versions, including some very old ones.
 A more detailed overview is [here]( https://github.com/grpc/grpc/tree/master/src/csharp#supported-platforms)

-grpc-dotnet is design for modern .NET versions.
+grpc-dotnet uses features only available in modern .NET releases.
+It doesn't support some older versions of .NET.
 A detailed summary of .NET versions supported by grpc-dotnet is [here](https://docs.microsoft.com/aspnet/core/grpc/supported-platforms).
 There is limited support for [grpc-dotnet client support on legacy .NET Framework](https://docs.microsoft.com/aspnet/core/grpc/netstandard).

 ## Comparison of supported features